 What are some machine learning engineer job roles?

-Machine learning engineers can take a number of different career paths.
+Machine learning engineers can take a variety of career paths.
 Here are a few roles in the field, and the skills they require, according to Udacity.

 - Software engineer, machine learning: Computer science fundamentals and programming, and software engineering and system design